Conferences and Events

 “I love the trips we go on.
 It is a time to see new parts of the world around me but it also gives me a chance to be with the people I love and find colleges and places that I might one day enjoy living in.” – High Rocks Participant

 We offer three to four college trips throughout the school year.
 Each year we base our trips on students’ interests and feedback.
 Our college trips are one weekend long and we visit anywhere from 2-3 colleges in an area.
 We explore the campus, take tours, eat in the cafeteria, attend presentations, speak with students and advisors and most importantly we give the students opportunities to ask lots of questions.
-On several occasions we visit High Rocks Alums at their colleges.
+On several occasions, we visit High Rocks alums at their colleges.

 “This helped me realize where I want to go to pursue my career dreams.
-Thank you, High Rocks!” -High Rocks Participant
+Thank you, High Rocks!” - High Rocks Participant

 On service trips, participants immerse themselves in the work and the culture that they are visiting.
-In the past, our young people have explored advocacy, homelessness, and entrepreneurship in DC, investigated environmental issues along the Potomac River, explored issues along the border wall in southern Arizona, and for many years have participated in an Alternative Spring Break with Habitat for Humanity in Birmingham, Jacksonville, New Orleans, and James Island.
+In the past, our young people have explored advocacy, homelessness, and entrepreneurship in Washington, D.C., investigated environmental issues along the Potomac River, explored issues along the border wall in southern Arizona, and for many years have participated in an Alternative Spring Break with Habitat for Humanity in Birmingham, Jacksonville, New Orleans, and James Island.